zpc-sh/jsonld_ex/README.md

 ### Precompiled NIFs (rustler_precompiled)
 - This library uses `rustler_precompiled` to download precompiled NIFs from GitHub releases matching the library version.
-- Targets: `x86_64-unknown-linux-gnu`, `aarch64-unknown-linux-gnu`, `x86_64-unknown-linux-musl`, `aarch64-unknown-linux-musl`, `x86_64-apple-darwin`, `aarch64-apple-darwin`.
+- Targets: `x86_64-unknown-linux-gnu`, `aarch64-unknown-linux-gnu`, `x86_64-unknown-linux-musl`, `aarch64-unknown-linux-musl`, `aarch64-apple-darwin`.
-  - Note: Releases may temporarily publish a reduced subset (currently Linux gnu: x86_64, aarch64; macOS: aarch64) while we simplify the matrix.
-Missing targets will fall back to local build.
+  - Note: macOS Intel (`x86_64-apple-darwin`) support has been removed as 99%+ of macOS developers are now on Apple Silicon.
+Missing targets fall back to local build.
 - If a precompiled artifact is not available, it falls back to local build.
 - Default features: none.
 The `ssi_urdna2015` feature is opt-in and only used when explicitly enabled (see env toggles below).
 Artifact selection matches the chosen feature set.
   - Feature variants append `-features-<features>` to the tarball name, e.g. `-features-ssi_urdna2015`.